Lumbini On Trial: The Untold Story

 Before proceeding further, it will be necessary to mention that most structural traces of the original Kapilavastu site will have long since disappeared anyway.
 As Herbert Härtel has pointed out:

 ‘The hope to recover the original structures and ruins of a town or habitation of the time of the Buddha, let us say Kapilavastu, is almost zero’.
 63.

 The problem being that since the earliest burnt brick buildings found in India date to the second century BC (with the exception of the Harappan sites, which need not concern us here) any earlier remains would thus have long since returned to clay in consequence.
-This being so, we are compelled to rely upon the pilgrims’ accounts together with whatever local traditions may tell us, and this in an area where the threads of all such traditions were systematically broken, and Buddhist sites were either abandoned to the jungle or converted into Hindu sites instead.
+This being so, we are compelled to rely upon the Chinese pilgrims’ accounts together with whatever local traditions may tell us, and this in an area where the threads of all such traditions were systematically broken, and Buddhist sites were either abandoned to the jungle or converted into Hindu sites instead.
 Astonishingly, however, one such tradition has survived, and I now propose to examine this in detail, since it would appear to hold the key to the Kapilavastu problem at last.